SofaComplianceRobotics/Emio.lab_AI/sections/section1.md

-:::::: collapse Section 1
+:::::: collapse Dataset
-### Section 1
+### Dataset Generation

-Organize your lab with sections.
+We can use the simulation to generate the dataset.

 ::: exercise
 **Exercise 1:**